vsg-dev/vsgTutorial/2_Foundations/FileSystem.md

 permalink: /foundations/FileSystem
 ---

-C++17 in theory has almost all the file system related functionality that VulkanSceneGraph and it's user will need, but unfortunately compiler support for all the std::filesystem features across all platforms was too patchy to rely upon.
-To address this deficiancy the VulkanSceneGraph provides this functionality to ensure the same experience across all platforms and compatibility with older compilers,
+C++17 in theory has almost all the file system related functionality that VulkanSceneGraph and its user will need, but unfortunately compiler support for all the std::filesystem features across all platforms was too patchy to rely upon.
+To address this deficiency the VulkanSceneGraph provides this functionality to ensure the same experience across all platforms and compatibility with older compilers,

 ## vsg::Path

 The [std::filesystem::path](https://en.cppreference.com/w/cpp/filesystem/path) class equivalent is the [vsg::Path](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/Path.h#L27) class.
-This broadly mirrors functionality focusing on the key functionality required by the VulkanSceneGraph and it's users.
+This broadly mirrors functionality focusing on the key functionality required by the VulkanSceneGraph and its users.
 Like std::filesystem::path the vsg::Path class uses a std::wstring under Windows and std::string under all other platforms, and where possible automatic conversion between wide strings and UTF8 strings.
-The difference in underlying type under Windows enable use of the Windows specific extension of std::ifstream/ofstream that take wchar_t* for filanemaes, while all other platforms just support char_t* filenames.
+The difference in underlying type under Windows enables the use of the Windows specific extension of std::ifstream/ofstream that take wchar_t* for filenames, while all other platforms just support char_t* filenames.
 The vsg::Path automatically passes the native representation when using ifstream/ofstream.

 ~~~ cpp
 vsg::Path filename = "models/lz.vsgt";